JosefNagelschmidt/cov_vacc_models/src/documentation/final.rst

 Results
 ********

-Documentation of the code in *src.final*.
+Documentation of the code in *src/final*.

 Latent profile analysis